Prelude to the Surrender at Appomattox Court House

 On April 1 Sheridan and Warren continued their offensive, with a major victory over Major General George Pickett’s forces at the Battle of Five Forks.
 Losing that strategic crossroad further threatened Lee’s already limited supply lines.

 Encouraged by the Federal victory at Five Forks, Grant ordered a general assault on the Confederate entrenchments around Petersburg on April 2.
-Federal troops breached the Confederate defenses during the Third Battle of Petersburg and forced the Rebels to withdraw to the city’s inner defenses.
+Federal troops breached the Confederate defenses during the Third Battle of Petersburg and forced the Confederates to withdraw to the city’s inner defenses.
 By 10 a.m.
 Lee advised President Jefferson Davis to prepare to leave the Confederate capital at Richmond.
 Lee spent the afternoon preparing his withdrawal from Petersburg.

 Lee Evacuates Petersburg